k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ## Implementation of Logical Unit Population

-To support synthetic data generation, the LU population must be based on a Broadway flow rather than a DB Query or root function.
-Thus, the **sourceDbQuery** Actor was enhanced by Fabric 7.1 to support either one of the following two population modes: a DB Select query from a data source or a synthetic population.
-The population mode is set based on the **ROWS_GENERATOR** key (session variable).
-When set to **true**, the **sourceDbQuery** Actor runs the data generation inner flow to generate the synthetic records.
+To support synthetic data generation, LU population must be based on Broadway flows rather than DB Queries or root functions.
+Hence, the **sourceDbQuery** Actor was enhanced (in Fabric 7.1) to support either of the following two population modes: a DB Select query from a data source or synthetic population.
+The population mode is set based on the **ROWS_GENERATOR** key, which is a session variable.
+When set to **true**, the **sourceDbQuery** Actor runs the data generation inner flow to generate synthetic records.
 The number of synthetic records created for each parent key is determined by the **rowsGeneratorDistribution** input Actor.

-### LU Population Flows - Implementation Steps
+### LU Population Flows — Implementation Steps

-1. Verify that the LU tables' populations are based on a Broadway flow in order to support the synthetic data generation.
+1. Verify that the LU tables' populations are based on Broadway flows in order to support synthetic data generation.
 Note that you need to use the **populationRootTable.pop.flow** for the main source LU table.
 For other LU tables, generate the default population flow.

-2. **Optional** - **edit the default number of generated synthetic records** - the data generation process needs to 'know' how many records have to be generated on each LU table.
-For example, indicate how many addresses should be generated for a synthetic customer.
+2. **Optional** — **edit the default number of generated synthetic records**.
+The data generation process needs to 'know' how many records have to be generated on each LU table.
+For example, the number of addresses to be generated for a synthetic customer should be indicated.

    The **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor (named *Query*) in each LU table's population flow sets the number of generated records for each table.
-By default, it generates 1 record for the main LU table and 1-3 records for the remaining LU tables.
+By default, it generates one record for the main LU table, and between one and three records are generated for the remaining LU tables.
 The values of 1 and 3 are set in **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** [TDM general parameters](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md#data-generation-parameters).

    *Edit options:*